seth-git/atomicglobalmin/readme.txt

 Theoretically simulated annealing is guaranteed to find the global minimum if cooling proceeds slowly enough, though there is no guarantee that it can be done within a reasonable amount of time.
 Because of the expensive nature of ab initio calculations, large numbers of calculations are sometimes not practical, though the theoretical guarantee is a plus.
 Using a population of solutions is also very helpful in finding global minima.

 It is often best to use the Lennard Jones potential for testing the parameters until they are in the ball park.
 Though this energy function behaves very differently, doing this will help you find obvious errors in the input parameters and give you a rough idea of how the algorithm will proceed before you start using expensive ab initio calculations.
-After the parameters seem to work well with the Lennard Jones potential, try them with Gaussian.
+After the parameters seem to work well with the Lennard Jones potential, try them with your quantum package.
 Check for differences in how the algorithm performs and make adjustments.
 This is particularly important if you are performing runs that take several weeks.

 E. Genetic Algorithm

 Genetic algorithms (GA) are an efficient mechanism used by many search algorithms.
 While my focus has been on developing 'new' algorithms such as particle swarm optimization, GA algorithms are very important and widely used.
 The genetic algorithm in this application is well designed, but it needs a new mating algorithm (see: the makeChild function in moleculeSet.cc).
 If you are interested in doing this, please contact me.
 If you want the most efficient algorithm, you might think about implementing a differential evolution algorithm.
 In the mean time, use simulated annealing or particle swarm optimization.
 Simulated annealing with a small population size, single point energy calculations, and the -i option is quite efficient.
 Afterwards it's a good idea to perform local geometry optimization on the list of best structures using an optimization file.
 This was my approach in reference [1] above.

 III.
 Running the program on a cluster of computers

 A. Submitting the program to the PBS Scheduler

 This section describes how to run the program on a cluster of Linux computers with a quantum chemistry package.
-Though these instructions focus on Gaussian, they are also intended to be useful when running other quantum chemistry packages.
 Some familiarity with your quantum chemistry package and Linux is assumed.

-Set the path to Gaussian in the 'init' function of energyProgram.cc.
+In energyProgram.cc, set the full path to your Gamess, Gaussian, or other executable in the 'init' function.
+If using cclib to read output files, also modify the cclibPythonScript variable, inserting the location of this script in the directory where you installed cclib.
 Then recompile the program by typing 'make' in the main program directory.

-Create a script file for submitting the main program to the PBS (Portable Batch System) scheduler.
+Create a script file for submitting the main pso program to the PBS (Portable Batch System) scheduler.
 An example script file for doing this called "examplePBSScript" is in the "pso" directory.
 Make a copy of this script and modify it as follows.

     1. Line 2 in the script file specifies the number of nodes you want to use and the number of processors per node (ppn) you want.
 Make sure your population size is divisible by this number.
-This application was designed to perform one Gaussian calculation on each processor.
+This application was designed to perform one energy calculation on each processor.
 The wall time is a maximum time limit you want to allow your job to run for.
 Set this appropriately.
 The example file specifies 24 hours.
     2. Line 3 is where you set the memory limit per node that you want.
-Also set the memory limit in the Gaussian header in the pso input file.
+Also set the memory limit in the Gamess or Gaussian header in the pso input file.
     3. Line 16 specifies that the list of nodes allocated by the PBS scheduler be copped to a file called "nodes.txt" in the energy files directory (line 4 of the pso input file).
     4. Change lines 22 and 23 (the last two lines).
 These lines call the pso program.
-It is best to put the input, output, and resume files in a separate directory other than in the main pso directory.
+It is best to put the input, output, and resume files in a separate directory that is backed up and not in the main pso directory.
 NOTE: WHEN RESTARTING THE PROGRAM, DON'T FORGET TO CHANGE THE INPUT FILE NAME TO THE RESUME FILE NAME IN THE PBS SCRIPT FILE.

 Also be sure to modify the pso input file appropriately.
-On line 3 for the energy function parameter, specify that you are using 'Gaussian'.
-On line 4, specify the full path of a directory where you want Gaussian energy files (.com, .log, etc.) to be written.
+On line 3 for the energy function parameter, specify the name of your quantum chemistry package.
+On line 4, specify the full path of a directory where you want output files from your quantum chemistry package to be written.
 You will need to create this directory, and it will need to be unique for every input file you want to run simultaneously with the program.
 Specify the full path to the scratch directory on line 5.
-The pso program will create sub-directories in this directory where Gaussian scratch files will be written.
+The pso program will create sub-directories in this directory where scratch files will be written.
 These sub directories have the name of the pso input or resume file.
 The scratch directory can be on the hard drive of each local node or on a shared drive.
 The pso program will delete scratch files it creates if you use the -walltime option (see section IV, D).

 Make sure the names of your output and resume files are set appropriately in the input file.
 Use full path names.
-Also, modify the Gaussian header and optional footer appropriately.
-The header will be placed at the start of every Gaussian input file.
+Also, modify the header and optional footer to your quantum package appropriately.
+The header will be placed at the start of every quantum input file.

 Once you have created your script file and your input file and checked them twice, type the command qsub followed by the name of your script file.
 To look at jobs in the queue, type the command qstat.
 To look at only the jobs you have submitted, type 'qstat | grep your_user_name'.
 To delete a job from the queue type: 'qdel job_number'.

-Note: Though this application was generally designed to run one Gaussian calculation per processor, it does have some built in functionality to run single Gaussian calculations on multiple processors.
+Note: Though this application was generally designed to run one quantum calculation per processor, it does have some built in functionality to run single quantum calculations on multiple processors.
 Though I have not done this in a few years, you may talk to your system administrator and get help doing this if desired.
 The pso application reads the "nodes.txt" file and formerly started one energy calculation for each node/line in the file.
 Using mpirun instead of mpiexec can be helpful in this case.
 If you specify multiple processors per node and if you want one Gaussian job to use all of the processors on a node, you may need to place this line in your Gaussian header (pso input file): "% nprocshared=number_of_processors_you_want".

 B. MPI Options

 When calculating energies for a large population of candidate structures, the program allows options to improve efficiency.
-By default, each processor will calculate the same number of Gaussian jobs.
+By default, each processor will calculate the same number of quantum jobs.
 If for example, you have a population of 64 structures and 16 processors, each processor will calculate energies for exactly 4 structures.
 This means that by default, there is no communication between processors, except at the start of each new batch of calculations.

-Since the time required for different Gaussian jobs varies, a better approach is to set aside one processor to act as a master that then deals out Gaussian tasks to the other slave processors.
+Since the time required for different quantum jobs varies, a better approach is to set aside one processor to act as a master that then deals out quantum tasks to the other slave processors.
 This can be achieved by specifying the -m option.
-For example, if you have a population of 64 structures and you want about 4 Gaussian jobs per processor, you would now need 17 processors, one master and 16 slaves.
-This can improve efficiency since it allows load balancing to compensate for Gaussian jobs that take a long time.
+For example, if you have a population of 64 structures and you want about 4 quantum jobs per processor, you would now need 17 processors, one master and 16 slaves.
+This can improve efficiency since it allows load balancing to compensate for quantum jobs that take a long time.

 When using a population of structures with simulated annealing, each member of the population is essentially an independent simulated annealing run, but energy calculations for the entire population must still be performed in synchronized batches.
 This means that all energy calculations for a particular iteration must be completed first.
 Next, the iteration number increases and the temperature decreases (both of these are the same for all runs).
 Next, perturbations are made on each structure, and a new batch of energy calculations is started.
-This is inefficient because of the great differences in the amount of time required for different Gaussian energy calculations.
+This is inefficient because of the great differences in the amount of time required for different quantum energy calculations.
 To overcome this, the -i option can be used with simulated annealing to allow all independent runs to run separately rather than in a synchronized manner.
 It does this by creating separate input, output, and resume files for each population member.
 For example, if my input file were named LJ7_Sim.inp, this option would create a directory called LJ7_SimRuns and create input files in this directory named LJ7_Sim_1.inp, LJ7_Sim_2.inp, etc.  Resume and output files would also be placed here.
 This option additionally creates a separate list of best structures for each run.
 For example if my energy files directory (input file line 4) were called energyFiles, the -i option would create Run1, Run2, etc. directories inside this directory, each with it's own bestSavedStructures directory.

 Also when using the -i option, the program has a method for periodically merging the separate lists of best structures into one master list.
 For example, if my energy files directory were called energyFiles, the program will create a sub directory called bestSavedStructures and will copy structures from the bestSavedStructures directory in each of the Run1, Run2, etc. directories.
 This method also creates a master ouput and resume file.
 The method is run when ever you restart the run, and when the run completely finishes.
 You may also run the method manually by typing "./helper -u YourInputFile.inp".

 When using the -i option and you must resume an unfinished run, do not change the input file to a resume file.
 Since each population member has its own resume file, the program is smart enough to find each of these resume files and restart the run.
 While the ./helper -u method does create a master resume file, this is only used to store the list of best structures and/or create an optimization file.

-C. Setting the Gaussian Scratch Directory
+C. Telling your quantum chemistry package where the scratch directory is located

-The Gaussian scratch directory must be set by the pso program if you specified a scratch directory on line 5 of your input file.
-The way this scratch directory is set can vary from system to system.
-The pso program uses "export GAUSS_SCRDIR=your_scratch_directory".
-If you need to modify this command, it's listed in the energy.cc file in the two init functions.
+The scratch directory is specified on line 5 of your input file.
+If using Gaussian, the pso program tells Gaussian where to put scratch files using the command "export GAUSS_SCRDIR = your_scratch_directory".
+If you need to modify this command, or change it for another quantum chemistry package, it's listed in the energy.cc file in the two init functions.

 IV.
 Other useful tips

-A. More about Optimization Files
+A. More about optimization files

 When performing particle swarm optimization or simulated annealing, you may use single point energy calculations or perform optimization to the nearest local minimum.
 If you use single point energy calculations during a run, it is beneficial afterward to optimize the list of best structures to their nearest local minima.
 This is done by creating an optimization file from the resume file.
 When using the -o option, specify a resume file, followed by the optimization file to be created, followed by the number of structures to transfer, followed by the number of structures to optimize at a time.
 An example of how this is done is as follows: